Understand How Progressive Profiling Works

 Use the Lock library

-additionalSignUpFields to add custom fields to user sign-up forms.
-When a user adds data in a custom field, Auth0 stores entered values in that user's
+additionalSignUpFields option to add custom fields to user signup forms.
+When a user enters data into a custom field, Auth0 stores the value in their profile's

 user_metadata field.
 To learn more, read Lock Configuration Options.